Getting Started with Blazor Toolbar in Blazor Web App

 </ToolbarItems>

-- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Toolbar component in the default web browser.
+Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+The Blazor Toolbar component will render in your default web browser.

 NOTE